-Ghent University opens new student residences and is seeking housing on the private rental market.
+Ghent University opens new student residences and seeks additional short-term housing on the private rental market

-(23-02-2026) Ghent University is fully investing in its supply of student rooms and is seeking rooms, studios, or apartments on the private rental market for its international visitors.
+(23-02-2026) Ghent University is expanding its own student housing capacity and is additionally seeking accommodation on the private rental market for international visitors staying for a short period.

-Ghent University is launching an open call to private landlords offering rooms, studios, or apartments in Ghent and Merelbeke-Melle.
+Ghent University is launching an open call to private landlords offering rooms, studios or flats in Ghent and Merelbeke-Melle that are suitable for short-term rentals.

-Ghent University aims to compile an offer for short-term rental periods.
-This offer will be shared through its internal communication channels.
+Ghent University aims to compile a high-quality housing offer for temporary international visitors who stay at the university for a limited period.
+This offer will be shared through the university’s internal communication channels.

 The call is addressed to providers of short-stay accommodation in Ghent (including its sub-municipalities) and Merelbeke-Melle, preferably within cycling distance of our campuses or easily accessible by public transport.